 The campaign to reveal what takes place behind closed doors in British slaughterhouses began in January 2009 when we planted fly-on-the-wall cameras inside JV Richards, a Cornish slaughterhouse.
 This was quickly followed by investigations at AC Hopkins in Somerset and Pickstock in Derbyshire.
-We have now secretly filmed inside ten randomly-chosen UK slaughterhouses and found welfare breaches and poor practice in nearly all of them.
+We have now secretly filmed inside eleven randomly-chosen UK slaughterhouses and found welfare breaches and poor practice in nearly all of them.
 Time and again, our cameras reveal that slaughterhouses are violent bloody places where animals do not give of their lives freely, but they are stolen.

 Our latest investigations are into a Welsh slaughterhouse ‘Farmers Fresh’, this was our first in Wales.
 We also fairly recently investigated ‘PJ Hayman and Sons’, which busted the myth of a local, small-scale ‘family-run’ slaughterhouse somehow being more humane.
 It is all too easy to fall for industry and marketing spin, especially when the truth can be so unpalatable, we really should be aware of what farmed animals go through in order to make an informed decision whether to support these industries.
 It’s not so easy to witness the truth, but we ask on their behalf…

 Click on slaughterhouse name to read the full details of what we found and the actions taken by the authorities

 Animal Aid placed hidden cameras in the lairage, loading and slaughter areas during Spring and Summer 2019.
 Once again, we have brought to light evidence of blatant staff incompetence and brutal treatment of animals.

 Animal Aid placed hidden cameras inside the slaughterhouse for two days in July of 2018.
 The footage shows several animals being beaten and mistreated.